-We tend to think of miracles as the suspension of the natural order - that a disease is cured, or a storm calmed, or that thousands are fed, or that the dead are raised to life, or that that blind are made to see.
-But try thinking of them like this: Jesus meant them to be the restoration of the natural order to the way God intended things to be, and as a foretaste of what things will be like when the world is ultimately restored to God.
+People usually to think of miracles as the suspension of the natural order - that a disease is cured, or a storm calmed, or that thousands are fed, or that the dead are raised to life, or that that blind are made to see, something like 'magic'.
+But try thinking of them like this: Jesus meant them to be a foretaste of what things will be like when the world is ultimately restored to God.